15 January - 18 February 2020

 No participating researchers may be included in this application.

 Funding may be applied for to fund salary costs including social security contributions and insurance, rent of housing and travel between Sweden and the home country.
 The funding may also include travel costs for accompanying family members.
 The amount applied for may be maximum 1 900 000 SEK per year, including indirect costs.
 The Swedish Research Council assumes that the administrating organisation will cover any costs in excess of the amount received.

 In addition, a grant of up to 500 000 SEK including indirect costs may be applied for (via the Swedish Research Council) from the Tage Erlander Foundation to fund a junior researcher (doctoral student or postdoc), to be associated with the visiting professorship.

 Grants may not be used for scholarships.

-The professorship shall start during 2020.
-The entire grant amount will be paid during 2020, irrespective of when during the year the start occurs.
-The first payment will be made in January 2020 at the earliest.
+The professorship shall start during 2021.
+The entire grant amount will be paid during 2021, irrespective of when during the year the start occurs.
+The first payment will be made during January 2021 at the earliest.

 Foreign experts are involved in the scientific evaluation of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete the application in English.

 - Research description

 The information we request under each tab is described below.

 Under this tab, please state the name of the nominated researcher, their current HEI and country as project title (such as “Anna Smith, University of xx, USA”), and project period (the length of the visiting professorship in number of months).